muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 My account was deleted/limited when using the library
 =====================================================

-First and foremost, **this is not a problem exclusive to daxiedewuyu.
+First and foremost, **this is not a problem exclusive to django.
 Any third-party library is prone to cause the accounts to appear banned.**
 Even official applications can make dxdmgch ban an account under certain circumstances.
-Third-party libraries such as daxiedewuyu are a lot easier to use, and as such, they are misused to spam, which causes dxdmgch to learn certain patterns and ban suspicious activity.
+Third-party libraries such as django are a lot easier to use, and as such, they are misused to spam, which causes dxdmgch to learn certain patterns and ban suspicious activity.

-There is no point in daxiedewuyu trying to circumvent this.
+There is no point in django trying to circumvent this.
 Even if it succeeded, spammers would then abuse the library again, and the cycle would repeat.

 The library will only do things that you tell it to do.
 If you use